dipien/google-play-api/jdroid-gradle-googleplay-publisher-plugin/README.md

 ###### APK path/dir or Bundle path/dir

-The path to the APK / Bundle to publish
+The path to the APK / Bundle to publish.
+The default value for the APK dir is the '/build/outputs/apk/release' directory of the gradle project where the plugin is applied.
+The default value for the Bundle dir is the '/build/outputs/bundle/release' directory of the gradle project where the plugin is applied.

     apkPath = /path/to/apk/file.apk
     // apkDir = /path/to/bundle/